-The Pregnancy Management Program (PMP), which replaced the Pregnancy Medical Home on July 1, 2021, provides comprehensive maternity services through prenatal care providers who serve women that receive Medicaid throughout their pregnancies.
-These providers are held to high standards of care to help mothers and babies be as healthy as possible and prevent preterm births.
+The Pregnancy Medical Home (PMH) Program enrolls prenatal care providers who agree to serve women who receive Medicaid, throughout their pregnancies.
+These providers have agreed to higher standards of care to help mothers and babies be as healthy as possible.

-The benefits of going to a PMP provider are:
+The benefits of going to a PMH provider are:

-- Access to prenatal care. - A stable relationship with one health care provider for your entire pregnancy. - A pregnancy care manager to work with you if your pregnancy is high risk. - 24-hour telephone access to a health care professional for questions or concerns. - Referrals to other programs such as Medicaid, WIC, family planning and other local resources as needed.
+- ❖ Access to prenatal care. - ❖ A stable relationship with one health care provider for your entire pregnancy. - ❖ A pregnancy care manager to work with you, if your pregnancy is high risk. - ❖ 24-hour telephone access to a health care professional for questions or concerns. - Referrals to other programs such as Medicaid, WIC, family planning and other local resources as needed.